bybrunodotdev/my-articles/Front-end/React Native/Absolute Imports/absolute-imports-react-native-EN.md

 Answer: To use the babel plugin root import for Web, you need to perform some other settings

-## Who said that everything in life is flowers?
+## But not everything in life is flowers 🔴

 You may encounter bugs in the library.
 If you find it please report it in the official babel plugin root import repository and help the community create a better library.